Exchange Rate Tips

 This exam tips covers Exchange Rate Tips within Exchange Rates for GCSE Mathematics.
 Revise Exchange Rates in Ratio & Proportion for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 6 of 7 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 6 of 8 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position